 Within 90 days of incorporating, remember that you must file your first Annual Report with the state.
-This comes with a filing fee of $100.
-The Statement of Information is a document that lists officers and directors for your business.
+The Annual Report is a document that lists officers and directors for your business.
 Speak with your tax lawyer or accountant for unique advice on Oregon taxation.

 The most common type of corporation is the General Stock Corporation.
 These comes with an unlimited potential number of shareholders.
 You might choose to be a Close Corporation as well.
 A Close Corporation sets a limit in the articles on the number of shareholders.
 You cannot have more than 35.
 A Professional Corporation is mandated by Oregon for certain professionals.

 The forms supplied by Oregon for download meet the minimum requirements of the Oregon Corporations Code.
 You can also make your own forms that meet your specific needs.
 Your attorney may draw up a document from scratch too.

 For example: the default articles of incorporation limit the corporation to one class of shares.
 A custom document can easily change this.
 Also, initial directors can be named in the articles if you like, as long as all directors are included and sign the document.